 The employment outlook for careers in this growing, dynamic, technologically rich field is likely to remain strong.
 Students seeking work immediately upon graduation from GRCC should expect to find employment in smaller organizations or in supporting roles of larger organizations.
 Students expecting long-term employment in programming and beyond should plan on a minimum of a four-year degree, with career opportunities thereafter dependent on job performance and perhaps additional education.

-Students following a Computer Information Systems program may qualify for either the Associate in Applied Arts and Sciences degree or the Associate in Arts degree, which most transfer institutions require.
-Those who wish to earn the Associate in Arts should be sure to meet the communications, humanities, social science, and natural science requirements for that degree.
+Students following a Computer Information Systems program may qualify for either the Associate of Applied Arts and Sciences degree or the Associate of Arts degree, which most transfer institutions require.
+Those who wish to earn the Associate of Arts should be sure to meet the communications, humanities, social science, and natural science requirements for that degree.

 Strict adherence to the ethics of computer usage is expected of all Computer Information Systems students.